 3. This will bring up the Organize modal.
 Click on the folder you want to move the items to.
 It will be highlighted in color (orange in the example below).

 4. Click the Move button.

 Currently, some Volume Librarians can use this process to also move items between two of their own Volumes, not just within the same Volume.
-This feature is being rolled out gradually and should be applied to all Jostle instances by the end of the year (2022).
+This feature is being rolled out gradually and should be applied to all Jostle instances sometime in 2023.

 To check if you have this permission yet, go through the steps above to move an item.
 The workflow will be exactly the same, except those who have the permission will see they have additional options on the modal and a message indicating they can move their item to a Volume or a folder: